Skip to content

 Strahan is a lovely little harbour-side village on Tasmania’s west coast.

-The still waters of Macquarie make for some incredible reflections at sunrise, but you might also be wondering if it’s a good place to see the Aurora Australis.
+The still waters of Macquarie Harbour make for some incredible reflections at sunrise, but you might also be wondering if it’s a good place to see the Aurora Australis.

-While it does happen, our research has found that good light shows in Strahan aren’t common.
+While it does happen, my research has found that good light shows in Strahan aren’t common.
 It’s a fair way north and unless the Aurora is strong, and the skies are clear (a rarity on the West Coast) you’re probably not going to see much.

 Overall: Poor